Geoogolla/enterprise-docs/docs/designer-guide/manage-content/reports/upload-report.md

 1. Click on the `[+]` icon from the left side panel and click on the `Upload Report` option.
     ![Upload button](/static/assets/on-premise/images/manage-content/manage-reports/upload-report-new.png)

-2. Select a category for the report and fill in the name and description of the report and upload the RDL file in the Upload Report dialog box.
+2. Select a category for the report and fill in the name and description of the report and upload the RDL file in the Upload Report dialog box and create or select the tag of the report.
     ![Upload Report](/static/assets/on-premise/images/manage-content/manage-reports/upload-report-dialog.png)

 3. Click `Save` button.